Client

 October 2025

 Our sister company 16’96 Concepts, embarked on their dream journey in building their factory from ground up.
-The Founder and CEO Kimiko understands that the furniture journey doesn’t begin in the showroom.
+The team at 16’96, understands that the furniture journey doesn’t begin in the showroom.
 It begins here — in sawdust, in the hum of machines, in hands that plane, carve, and sand with care — at the heart of the factory.

-We wanted to embody this character and ethos of 16’96 Concepts, while maintaining all the function it needed in a well-run woodworking factory.
+We wanted to embody this character and ethos of 16’96 Concepts, while maintaining all the function it needed in a well-run furniture factory.

 With ceilings soaring over 14 feet, we had vertical drama on our side.
 Instead of heavy built-ins that can weigh a space down, we played with mounted shelving like the Kiwano Shelf and bright pops of burnt orange to our walls.